Jaya2404/Jaya2404/README.md

 🔭 I'm currently enriching my skills through a Masters in Analytics program at McGill University.

-🌱 My journey has led me to work on diverse projects, from predicting house prices to in-depth data analysis, each fostering my analytical acumen.
+🌱 My journey has led me to work on diverse projects each fostering my analytical acumen.

 📫 Let's connect and explore the world of data together: